 - Archaeology of human evolution

-In addition, they acquire a basic understanding of the archaeology of complex societies in both the Old and New Worlds as well as general knowledge of those aspects of ethnography, ethnology, and biological anthropology that have particular relevance to their areas of interest.
+In addition, all students acquire a basic understanding of the archaeology of both less and more complex societies in both the Old and New Worlds as well as general knowledge of those aspects of ethnography, ethnology, and biological anthropology that have particular relevance to their areas of interest.
+The extensive archaeology and ethnology collections of the Peabody Museum provide an important resource for both research and teaching.

 Degree offered: PhD